 Is GCC the only college/university/company contracting with a third-party processor that charges service fees?

 - The changes in your credit/debit payment structure are similar to those that have been adopted by many entities across the country where online credit and debit card payments are made available through a third-party processor who assesses a service fee for processing the payment.
 The service fee goes directly to the third-party processor to cover the fees charged by the credit and debit card companies.
 GCC does not keep any of these fees.

-- GCC has contracted with Official Payments, a trusted third-party payments processing provider for the Internal Revenue Service, state government, and colleges and universities.
-Official Payments maintains PCI-DSS Level 1 certification as well as NACHA, FERPA, and GLB compliance.
-Official Payments is a licensed money transmitter in all states requiring such and adheres to state, federal, and banking security rules and regulations, and undergoes yearly security audits.
+- GCC has contracted with ACI Worldwide (formerly Official Payments), a trusted third-party payments processing provider for the Internal Revenue Service, state government, and colleges and universities.
+ACI Worldwide maintains PCI-DSS Level 1 certification as well as NACHA, FERPA, and GLB compliance.
+ACI Worldwide is a licensed money transmitter in all states requiring such and adheres to state, federal, and banking security rules and regulations, and undergoes yearly security audits.